isovector/certainty-by-construction/src/book/0-coblub.lagda.md

 needing to translate between extremely different concepts and limitations.
-Ignoring a lot of history, C came around with the big innovation that software should be portable between different computers: the same C program should work regardless of the underlying machine architecture.
+Ignoring a lot of history, C came around with the big innovation that software should be portable between different computers: the same C program should work regardless of the underlying machine architecture---more or less.
 If you were an assembly programmer, you ran into the anti-pattern that while you could squeeze more performance and perform clever optimizations if you were aware of the underlying architecture, this fundamentally limited you *to that platform.*

 By virtue of being, in many ways, a unifying assembly language, C runs very close to what we think of as "the metal."
 Although different computer